tinygrad/tinygrad/README.md

 - [x] Triton
 - [x] PyTorch

 And it is easy to add more!
-Your accelerator of choice only need to support a total of 20 (optional 21) low level ops.
+Your accelerator of choice only needs to support a total of 20 (optionally 21) low level ops.

 ### llops